-As shown in FIG. 1, interactive computer network 10 includes four layers: information layer 100, switch and file 45 server layer 200, concentrator layer 300, and reception layer 401.
+As shown in FIG. 1, interactive computer network 10 includes four layers: information layer 100, switch and file server layer 200, concentrator layer 300, and reception layer 401.

-Information layer 100 handles: (1) the production, storage and dissemination of data and (2) the collection and off-line processing of such data from each RS session with the 50 network 10 so as to permit the targeting of information and advertising to be presented to users and for traditional business support.
+Information layer 100 handles: (1) the production, storage 50 and dissemination of data and (2) the collection and off-line processing of such data from each RS session with the network 10 so as to permit the targeting of information and advertising to be presented to users and for traditional business support.

-Switch and file server layer 200 and cache/concentrator layer 300 together constitute a delivery system 20 which 55 distributed partitioned applications running on RS 400. delivers requested data to the RSs 400 of reception layer 401 and routes data entered by the user or collected at RSs 400 to the proper application in network 10.
-With reference to FIG. 2, the information used in a RS 400 either resides locally at the RS 400. or is available on demand from the ${60}$ cache/concentrator 300 or the file server 205, via the gateway 210, which may be coupled to external providers, or is available from information layer 100.
+Switch and file server layer 200 and cache/concentrator layer 300 together constitute a delivery system 20 which delivers requested data to the RS 400's of reception layer 401 and routes data entered by the user or collected at RS 400's to the proper application in network 10.
+With reference to FIG. 2, the information used in a RS 400 either resides locally at the RS 400, or is available on demand from the cache/concentrator 300 or the file server 205, via the gateway 210, which may be coupled to external providers, or is available from information layer 100.

 There are two types of information in the network 10 which are utilized by the RS 400: objects and messages.

-65 applications, control the flow of information relating to the applications, and to supply information to the network.
+Objects include the information requested and utilized by the RS 400 to permit a user to select specific parts of applications, control the flow of information relating to the applications, and to supply information to the network.
 Objects are self-describing structures organized in accordance with a specific data object architecture, described below.
 Objects are used to package presentation data and program instructions required to support the partitioned applications and advertising presented at a RS 400.
 Objects are distributed on demand throughout interactive network 10.
-Objects may contain: control information; program users to be serviced within the same bounds of computer 10 instructions to set up an application processing environment and to process user or network created events; information about what is to be displayed and how it is to be displayed; references to programs to be interpretively executed; and references to other objects, which may be called based upon 15 certain conditions or the occurrence of certain events at the user's personal computer, resulting in the selection and retrieval of other partitioned applications packaged as objects.
+Objects may contain: control information; program instructions to set up an application processing environment and to process user or network created events; information about what is to be displayed and how it is to be displayed; references to programs to be interpretively executed; and references to other objects, which may be called based upon certain conditions or the occurrence of certain events at the user's personal computer, resulting in the selection and retrieval of other partitioned applications packaged as objects.